About Us

 Negotiated a $68 million settlement under the California False Claims Act against Office Depot in a case that involved allegations of overcharging over 1,000 government agencies for office and classroom supplies.

 Secured a $5.1 million settlement against Meridian, a health care company specializing in the management of ambulatory surgical centers (ASCs), for alleged violations of the Anti-Kickback Statute and False Claims Act.
-The firm’s client alleged that Meridian offered and paid remuneration to physicians of an ASC in order to secure patient referrals for services paid for by Medicare.
+Our client alleged that Meridian offered and paid remuneration to physicians of an ASC in order to secure patient referrals for services paid for by Medicare.

 2016

 Secured the release of Albert Woodfox from solitary confinement.
 Mr. Woodfox, along with two others, challenged the constitutionality of being held in solitary confinement for more than four decades (since 1972).
-Mr. Woodfox was granted habeas corpus (his conviction was found to be unconstitutional) and in February 2016 he was released from prison after serving more time in solitary confinement than any prisoner in U.S. history.
+Mr. Woodfox was granted habeas corpus (his conviction was found to be unconstitutional), and, in February 2016, he was released from prison after serving more time in solitary confinement than any prisoner in U.S. history.

 Settled a gender discrimination class action against Alcon Pharmaceuticals for $8 million.